-We developed the protocol (S1 Text) and conducted this study, following Preferred Reporting Items for Systematic reviews and Meta-Analysis (PRISMA) guidelines [12] (S2 Text).
-Details of literature search and data preparation are provided in S3 Text, respectively.
-We systematically searched for randomized controlled feeding trials in adults (age 18+ y) examining diets varying in composition of specific fats and/or carbohydrate.
+We developed the protocol (S1 Text) and conducted this study following Preferred Reporting Items for Systematic reviews and Meta-Analysis (PRISMA) guidelines [12] (S2 Text).
+Details of literature search and data preparation are provided in S3 Text.
+We systematically searched for randomised controlled feeding trials in adults (aged > 18 y) examining diets varying in composition of specific fats and/or carbohydrate.
 Eligibility criteria included: provision of meals; comparison of isocaloric interventions; and assessment of relevant glucose-insulin metrics.
-We focused on outcomes commonly assessed in clinical research or practice [8,13], including fasting glucose, fasting insulin, haemoglobin A1c (HbA1c), homeostasis-model-assessment-for-insulin resistance (HOMA-IR, a fasting or postchallenge measure of insulin resistance calculated from glucose and insulin), C-peptide, 2-hour post-oralchallenge glucose and insulin, and intravenous-infusion measures of Minmod-based insulin-sensitivity index (ISI) and acute insulin response (AIR) (gold-standard measures of insulin sensitivity and β-cell function, respectively) [8,13].
-Study exclusions were: insufficient information on macronutrient composition or glycaemic outcomes; studies of supplements or dietary advice only; studies of acute (single meal) post-prandial effects only.
-We searched PubMed, EMBASE, OVID, BIOSIS, Web-of-Knowledge, CAB, CINAHL, Cochrane Library, SIGLE, and Faculty 1000, without language restriction, for all publication up until November 2015.
+We focused on outcomes commonly assessed in clinical research or practice [8,13], including fasting glucose, fasting insulin, haemoglobin A1c (HbA1c), homeostasis model assessment for insulin resistance (HOMA-IR, a fasting or post-challenge measure of insulin resistance calculated from glucose and insulin), C-peptide, 2 h post-oral-challenge glucose and insulin, and intravenous-infusion measures of Minmod-based insulin-sensitivity index (ISI) and acute insulin response (AIR) (gold-standard measures of insulin sensitivity and β-cell function, respectively) [8,13].
+Study exclusions were insufficient information on macronutrient composition or glycaemic outcomes, studies of supplements or dietary advice only, and studies of acute (single meal) post-prandial effects only.
+We searched PubMed, EMBASE, OVID, BIOSIS, Web-of-Knowledge, CAB, CINAHL, Cochrane Library, SIGLE, and Faculty 1000, without language restriction, for all publications up until 26 November 2015.
 Search terms included each of the dietary macronutrients and metabolic measurements of interest.
 Titles and abstracts were screened by one investigator for eligibility; the full-text of potentially eligible reports was reviewed independently and in duplicate.
-Citations lists of included articles and identified prior reviews were similarly searched for relevant articles.
+Citation lists of included articles and identified prior reviews were similarly searched for relevant articles.

-Data extraction
+Data Extraction

-For each included trial, information was extracted independently (by FI,, RM, JHYW, MCOO, FOO, AIA) and in duplicate on first author, publication year, location, design, participant characteristics, dietary intervention, outcomes, compliance, and loss to follow-up.
-Any required information that was not reported was obtained from direct contacts to authors (27 of 66 responded), other publications from the same trial, or trial-registry websites when available.
+For each included trial, information was extracted independently (by FI, RM, JHYW, MCdOO, FOO, AIA) and in duplicate on first author, publication year, location, design, participant characteristics, dietary intervention, outcomes, compliance, and loss to follow-up.
+Any required information that was not reported was obtained by direct contact with authors (27 of 66 responded), other publications from the same trial, or trial-registry websites when available.
 Certain values were estimated using reported data: e.g., a mid-point was used if only a range was presented for age or body-mass index (BMI); in one trial, the reported consumption of rapeseed oil was combined with its macronutrient composition to estimate the intakes of specific dietary fats (S3 Text).
 Study quality was examined by using Jadad scale [14]: two authors independently scored each of the 11 quality-related items, calculated total scores of the 11 components and averaged two summed scores for each trial.
-Outcome measures presented in figures (e.g. insulin levels after glucose insulin) were digitalised to numeric information by two authors (FI and MCOO) using a software (Dagra®, Blue Leaf Software Ltd., Hamilton, New Zealand) and two values for a single estimate were averaged.
+Outcome measures presented in figures (e.g., insulin levels after glucose insulin) were digitalised to numeric information by two authors (FI and MCdOO) using software (Dagra, Blue Leaf Software Ltd., Hamilton, New Zealand), and two values for a single estimate were averaged.